Updated: Nov 16

 Does a second dog help with separation anxiety?

 But what about the stories on the internet or the person you know that got a second dog and the anxiety disappeared?
 There’s always an exception because dogs are individuals.
-Not every dog suffering from separation anxiety is going to present with it the same way, and different changes will impact each dog differently.
-It’s also possible that some of these dogs weren’t actually suffering from separation anxiety, but were just bored or under-stimulated.
+Not every dog suffering from separation anxiety is going to present with it the same way, meaning not every dog suffering from separation anxiety is going to present it in the same way, and different changes will impact each dog differently."
+It is also possible that some of these dogs weren’t actually suffering from separation anxiety, but were just bored or under-stimulated.

 There is no guarantee that just because adding a second dog worked in one case, that it will work in another case.